kn007/Chatbox/README.md

 $ sed -i 's/var token =.*/var token = "54321";/g' ./index.js
 ```

+If you are using reverse proxy, setting the `using_reverse_proxy` to 1 in `index.js`.
+In your reverse proxy server, add the real ip address to `X-Real-IP` header.

 To embed this chatbox into a web page, just copy paste the content in public/index.html to the page you want to have chatbox, then change all included css file and JavaScript file path correctly.
 This app works great with light box library, I personally recommend using fancybox.

-If you get error in front page:
+If you are get error in front page:
 ```
 failed: Error during WebSocket handshake: Unexpected response code: 400
 ```